Level/community/README.md

 ## Contributing

-`Level` projects are **OPEN Open Source Projects**.
+[`Level/community`](https://github.com/Level/community) is an **OPEN Open Source Project**.
 This means that:

-> Individuals making significant and valuable contributions are given commit-access to a project to contribute as they see fit.
-A project is more like an open wiki than a standard guarded open source project.
+> Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
+This project is more like an open wiki than a standard guarded open source project.

-See the [`CONTRIBUTING.md`](https://github.com/level/community/blob/master/CONTRIBUTING.md) file for more details.
+See the [Contribution Guide](https://github.com/Level/community/blob/master/CONTRIBUTING.md) for more details.

 ## License